counsylresearch/artieri_et_al_nips_at_low_ff/README.md

 This repository contains all of the Python code required to reproduce the results found in:

 **Artieri CG, Haverty C, Evans EA, Goldberg JD, Haque IS, Yaron Y, and Muzzey D. 2016.
 Noninvasive Prenatal Screening at Low Fetal Fraction: Comparing Whole-Genome Sequencing and Single-Nucleotide Polymorphism Methods.
-BioRxiv.
-[LINK T.B.D.]**
+[BioRxiv](http://biorxiv.org/content/early/2016/12/21/096024) https://doi.org/10.1101/096024**

 The code within is shared under the **Creative Commons Attribution-NonCommercial 4.0 International Public License (CC BY-NC 4.0)** as explained in the [LICENSE.md](LICENSE.md) file.